-Overall Oct 1 thru Dec 31, 2012 To Date
+Overall Jan 1 thru Mar 31, 2013 To Date

-Total Projected Budget from All Sources N/A \$17,000,000.00
+Total Projected Budget from All Sources N/A \$15,835,000.00

-Total Budget \$0.00 \$17,000,000.00
+Total Budget \$0.00 \$15,835,000.00

 Total Obligated \$0.00 \$17,000,000.00

 Total Funds Drawdown \$0.00 \$146,859.39

 Program Funds Drawdown \$0.00 \$146,859.39

 Program Income Drawdown \$0.00 \$0.00

 Program Income Received \$0.00 \$0.00

 Total Funds Expended \$0.00 \$146,859.39

 New York City Department of Small Business Services \$0.00 \$146,859.39

 Match Contributed \$0.00 \$0.00

 LOWER MANHATTAN TRANSPORTATION IMPROVEMENT PROGRAM-- Access to transportation has been identified as a competitive advantage for Lower Manhattan.
 Access to subways, the PATH station, ferries, bridges and tunnels make Lower Manhattan an attractive place to live and work.
 As Lower Manhattan continues to grow, ensuring sufficient transportation will be a key to its continue success.
 LMDC allocated up to \$31,000,000 to address a range of transportation initiatives that will benefit commuters, businesses, residents and pedestrians in Lower Manhattan.
-The City of New York will use these funds to implement projects within Lower Manhattan that accomplish one or more of the following: improve mobility; improve connectivity between Lower Manhattan, the rest of New York City, and the surrounding region; promote the livability of Lower Manhattan and/or encourage business development; improve conditions for pedestrians and bicyclists; promote use of public transportation; provide access to the streets for those vehicles that need it; reduce congestion on the streets; support traffic management and emergency response; and ease the impact of construction on residents, businesses and tourists.
-Prior to allocating funding to any project, the NYC Economic Development Corporation will engage public participation in the review of the project&rsquos ability to promote one or more of the above goals and solicit and consider public input. -PROGRAM OBJECTIVES This program will help prevent of blight that could result absent intervention to address the existing conditions resulting from the events of September 11th. -BENEFICIARIES-- The transportation improvement projects to be funded will benefit Lower Manhattan area residents, workers, businesses, and not-for-profit organizations, including low and moderate income persons and families. --ALLOCATIONS IN PARTIAL ACTION PLANS A total of \$31 million have been allocated in the Final Action Plan.
+The City of New York and The National 9/11 Memorial Museum will use these funds to implement projects within Lower Manhattan that accomplish one or more of the following: improve mobility; improve connectivity between Lower Manhattan, the rest of New York City, and the surrounding region; promote the livability of Lower Manhattan and/or encourage business development; improve conditions for pedestrians and bicyclists; promote use of public transportation; provide access to the streets for those vehicles that need it; reduce congestion on the streets; support traffic management and emergency response; and ease the impact of construction on residents, businesses and tourists.
+Prior to allocating funding to any project, the National 9/11 Memorial Museum and the NYC Economic Development Corporation will engage public participation in the review of the project&rsquos ability to promote one or more of the above goals and solicit and consider public input. -PROGRAM OBJECTIVES This program will help prevent of blight that could result absent intervention to address the existing conditions resulting from the events of September 11th. -BENEFICIARIES-- The transportation improvement projects to be funded will benefit Lower Manhattan area residents, workers, businesses, and not-for-profit organizations, including low and moderate income persons and families. --ALLOCATIONS IN PARTIAL ACTION PLANS A total of \$31 million have been allocated in the Final Action Plan.

+The initial Final Action Plan allocated \$31,000,000 to Transportation Improvements.
 The Final Action Plan was amended in June 2012 to reduce the allocation for Transportation Improvements by \$14 Million to a total of \$17 Million.
+A February 2013 amendment reduced the allocation to \$15,835,000.